manyLizards/manyLizards/README.md

 - 👋 Hi, I’m @manyLizards
-- 👀 I’m interested in software development in astronomy or healthcare related fields
+- 👀 I’m interested in software development in astronomy or healthcare related fields, but program games as a hobby
 - 🌱 I have a Certificate for Full Stack Web Development from the University of Texas at Austin and am currently pursuing my Bachelor's in Computer Science at Southern New Hampshire University
 - 💞️ I’m looking to collaborate on projects!
 My email is jnbarringer96@gmail.com